tanvir1017/react-hooks/README.md

 # useImperativeHandle

-> > ⚓ `useImperativeHandle lets you give access to the child components to the parent components`
+> > ⚓ `useImperativeHandle lets you give access to the child components to the inside of parent components`

 .
 In useImperativeHandle Hooks we need to use two more hooks with useImperativeHandle Hooks.